 The Republic of Trinidad and Tobago is a parliamentary democracy governed by a prime minister and a bicameral legislature.
 The island of Tobago’s House of Assembly has some administrative autonomy over local matters.
-In elections in 2015, which observers considered generally free and fair, the opposition People’s National Movement, led by Keith Rowley, defeated the ruling People’s Partnership, led by Kamla Persad-Bissessar.
+In the 2015 elections, which observers considered generally free and fair, the opposition People’s National Movement, led by Keith Rowley, defeated the ruling People’s Partnership, led by Kamla Persad-Bissessar.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: